Why gender and health?

 Global health today: a snapshot

-Our 2020 report, Power, Privilege and Priorities, provides an overview of the equity- and gender-related policies and practices of the global health system as it stands today.
+Our 2021 report, Gender Equality: Flying blind in a time of crisis, provides an overview of the equity- and gender-related policies and practices of the global health system as it stands today.

 Image: The Well, Sudipto Das, India (2018)